CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - PTP on layer 3 interfaces, trunk ports, bonds, and switch ports belonging to a VLAN.
 - Multicast, unicast, and mixed message mode.
 - End-to-End delay mechanism only.
 Cumulus Linux does not support Peer-to-Peer.
-- Two-step clock correction mode, where PTP notes the time when the packet goes out of the port and sends the time in a separate (follow-up) message.
-Cumulus Linux does not support one-step mode.
+- One-step and two-step clock correction mode.
 - Hardware time stamping for PTP packets.
 This allows PTP to avoid inaccuracies caused by message transfer delays and improves the accuracy of time synchronization.

 {{%notice note%}}